TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 |-|-|-|
 | 3fe6 | 42 | af34 |

 There's no query planner in DynamoDB.
 The application directly queries an index in the same way you would a table.
-We can query the appropriate index with an attribute definition id to get all issues that have that custom field in value order.
+We can query the appropriate index with an attribute definition id to get all issues that have that custom field, in value order.

 We could have thousands of issues, so obviously we'll need to paginate.
 DynamoDB has direct support for pagination.
 To ensure scalability and low latency, DynamoDB's design philosophy is to prevent you from creating long running queries.
 There is a limit on the amount of data that a query can return with [built in support](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.Pagination.html) for Keyset Pagination.
 You can also set an explicit limit on the number of items to return, if you prefer.